Arts & Environment: About

 “The artist is a receptacle for emotions that come from all over the place: from the sky, from the earth, from a scrap of paper, from a passing shape, from a spider’s web.” -- Pablo Picasso

-The name Musketaquid honors the wisdom of Concord’s first people who described this place according to its nature, “the place where the waters flow through the grasses.”
-Just as Concord’s rivers extend beyond their banks, we seek ways to reach across traditional boundaries between the arts and sciences.
-Whether keeping visual journals on a canoe trip in the Wright Woods, building woodland creature puppets for our Earth Day parade, or installing works of environmentally-themed public art around town, participants in our programs learn to observe, experiment, and create while engaging deeply with the natural world.
+Did you know?
+The name Musketaquid honors the wisdom of Concord's first people who described this place according to its nature, "the place where the waters flow through the grasses."
+Just as Concord's rivers extend beyond their bends, we seek ways to reach across traditional boundaries between art and nature.
+This sense of place is integral to our program and we connect to the past and to the present through observation, reflections, and creation.

 Click below to learn more about our upcoming programs – or contact us if you’d like us to design a program for your organization or group.